mikey63/V-Core-3-XY-Motor-Tension-System/README.md

 The idea is to remove the weight of the tensioning hardware off of the printer carriage.
 I have made a new back for the standard EVA 3 carriage.
 Personally, I'm using a different carriage based on the VZ-Bot design, which I will post in it's own repository.

 1. The DXF file for the new mounting plates are included in the repository.
 You will need to have these made by a shop that does metal laser cutting.
+I've used SendCutSend for these parts (located in the USA), and prices were very reasonable.
+For EU viewers, try Laserboost (Spain).
+I've used them for laster cut parts as well.

 2.  the tension forks and knobs require the use of additional M3 hardware:

      -  (8) M3x12mm socket head screws for the tension forks